zauzaud/interview-coder-withoupaywall-opensource/README.md

 # CodeInterviewAssist

+> ## ⚠️ IMPORTANT NOTICE TO THE COMMUNITY ⚠️
+>
+> **This is a free, open-source initiative - NOT a full-service product!**
+>
+> There are numerous paid interview preparation tools charging hundreds of dollars for comprehensive features like live audio capture, automated answer generation, and more.
+This project is fundamentally different:
+>
+> - This is a **small, non-profit, community-driven project** with zero financial incentive behind it
+> - The entire codebase is freely available for anyone to use, modify, or extend
+> - Want features like voice support?
+You're welcome to integrate tools like OpenAI's Whisper or other APIs
+> - New features should come through **community contributions** - it's unreasonable to expect a single maintainer to implement premium features for free
+> - The maintainer receives no portfolio benefit, monetary compensation, or recognition for this work
+>
+> **Before submitting feature requests or expecting personalized support, please understand this project exists purely as a community resource.** If you value what's been created, the best way to show appreciation is by contributing code, documentation, or helping other users.

 ## Free, Open-Source AI-Powered Interview Preparation Tool

 This project provides a powerful alternative to premium coding interview platforms.
 It delivers the core functionality of paid interview preparation tools but in a free, open-source package.
 Using your own OpenAI API key, you get access to advanced features like AI-powered problem analysis, solution generation, and debugging assistance - all running locally on your machine.